glynawe/awe/INSTALL.md

    Learn how to run your new Algol W compiler.

 That's it, it should be that simple.

 Feel free to ask me any questions.
-My email address is in the distribution file.
+My email address is in the distribution files.

 ---
 Glyn Webster, 2020